Why a sauna is a blessing in disguise for your skin

-Did you know that your skin is made primarily of collagen, a protein?
+Your skin is primarily made of collagen, which is a protein.
 It gives our organs and bodily tissues elasticity and strength.
-When you're in the sauna, your collagen reproduction is enhanced and gets a little faster.

 This gets rid of dead cells quicker and encourages the growth of healthier and newer cells, leading to glowing and beautiful skin.

 Phew, it's hot in here!
 In the sauna, your sweat production and blood circulation increase dramatically.
 This means that your body is trying to maintain its temperature, and in doing so the amount of oxygen and nutrients delivered to your organs increases, especially to the skin.

 While you’re sweating away, the boosted circulation is contributing towards a clearer complexion, and working towards removing dirt and oil.

 Our skin pores - particularly on our face - easily get clogged up with dry skin cells, oil and dirt and bacteria from the environment.
 Blocked pores can lead to spots and acne, but heavy perspiring and the steam in a sauna environment opens the skin pores and gets rid of any nasties.

 This means that spots and any other skin issues relating to the pores will occur less frequently.

 But saunas are not only good for your skin